vluzrmos/laravel-language-detector/readme.md

 │       └── validation.php
 ```

-If you are not following that style of languages names, or in cases you are using
+If you are not following that style of languages names or if you are using
 the `subdomain` or `uri` drivers, just configure it on `config/lang-detector.php` file:

 ```php